jhkrug/jhkrug.github.io/_posts/2015-01-13-simple_alma_printing.md

 Now when a hold shelf slip is generated the html formatted email is sent to the email address 'alma_print@lancaster.ac.uk'.
-This is picked up at the university mail hubs and forwarded to the the email address 'alma_print@library.lancs.ac.uk'. 'library.lancs.ac.uk' is a Linux server used by the library to perform a number of tasks, hold shelf slip printing being one.
+This is picked up at the university mail hubs and forwarded to the email address 'alma_print@library.lancs.ac.uk'. 'library.lancs.ac.uk' is a Linux server used by the library to perform a number of tasks, hold shelf slip printing being one.